MZanggl/ioc-node/README.md

 ```

 ## Automatic Injection

-It might be cumbersome to always add bindings, that's why node-ioc also supports automatic injection.
+It might be cumbersome to always add bindings, that's why ioc-node also supports automatic injection.
 Since there are no static types we have to workaround a little to get this working.

 Instead of registering bindings in the service provider using `ioc.bind('userService', () => new UserService(new Database))`, you can link to the dependency directly in the class

 ```javascript
 // App/Services/UserService